vjmichael/MikeyTools/README.md

 - Uses Node.js directly (not sandboxed)
 - QuickJS WASM was deprecated and removed (2026-07-09)

-**Docker/WSL could not be implemented** — tool cannot find the system path.
+**Docker/WSL could not be implemented**
+- The goal was to use Docker with WSL being the fallback.
+But the Docker and WSL tools cannot find the system path.
 LM Studio has its own internal path and does not inherit Window's system environment paths.
-Was not tested to see if Linux is the same or different.
+Therefore, any tool that requires access to the OS's system environment paths were sandboxed in.
+Was not able to test to see if Linux is the same or different.

 ---